robbtraister/fusion/engine/bundle/components/CONSUMER.md

 -   getContent(sourceName, key, [query])

-The `getContent` method will asynchronously fetch content and optionally return the data if it has already been fetched and is in cache, or a Promise that will resolve to the final data.
+The `getContent` method will fetch content and optionally return the data if it has already been fetched and is in cache, or a Promise that will resolve to the final data.

 The first input parameter, `sourceName`, is simply the name of the content source from which you want to fetch.
 This content source must be configured in your bundle.